laras126/front-end-discourse/README.md

 Hi, I'm [Lara](https://notlaura.com).
 I'm a front-end developer that's great at CSS and someday-going-to-be-great at JavaScript.
 I am forever adjusting my title in my Twitter bio, and I think that's indicative of some issues in the front-end industry that can be solved with some good old-fashioned discourse.
 Thanks for reading, and thanks in advance for contributing!

-Are you relieved or disappointed that you didn't have to `npm install` this thing?